 What Are Wisdom Teeth?

 Pain in the back of your jaw behind the molars can be one of the first signs that you have wisdom teeth ‘erupting’ in your mouth.
-Young people suffering from this ‘rite-of-passage’ may experience other symptoms including swelling and tenderness upon biting.
-Occasionally, the torsion will cause suffers to experience painful headaches or ear aches.
+Symptoms including swelling and tenderness upon biting and occasionally, the torsion will cause suffers to experience painful headaches or ear aches.

 What problems result from impacted wisdom teeth?